Thomas Lynch (pitcher)

 Lynch's sole appearance in a major league game occurred on August 5, 1884, when he pitched seven innings against the Cleveland Blues.
 He allowed four runs (two earned) on seven hits, while striking out two batters and walking three batters.
-He also played part of the game as the first baseman.
+He also played a part in of the game as the first baseman.
 Offensively, he had four at bats without recording a hit.

 An uncorroborated letter to the editor in 1990 stated that Lynch was deaf (resulting in the nickname "Dummy") and attended Gallaudet University.
 A 1910 newspaper article recounted a past incident involving pitcher "Dummy" Lynch playing for a team from Danville, Illinois, along with John Grim.
 Grim was a contemporary of Thomas Lynch, adding some support to the 1990 letter.